How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Start with your food-safe HDPE plastic bin.
 Using a 2-inch hole saw, carefully cut evenly spaced holes in the lid where your net cups will sit.

-Pro tip: Go slow when cutting—plastic can grab and cause the hole saw to jump.
-Take your time for clean cuts.
+Pro tip: Go slow when cutting.
+Plastic can grab and cause the hole saw to jump, so take your time for clean cuts.

 Once all holes are cut, use a deburring tool or sandpaper to smooth the edges.
 This prevents sharp edges from damaging plant stems later.